-If the net proceeds of the Public Offering not being held in the Trust Account are insufficient to allow us to operate for at least the next 24 months, we may be unable to complete our initial business combination.
+If the net proceeds of the Public Offering not being held in the Trust Account are insufficient to allow us to operate until September 16, 2017, we may be unable to complete our initial business combination.

 The funds available to us outside of the Trust Account may not be sufficient to allow us to operate until September 16, 2017, assuming that our initial business combination is not completed during that time.
-We believe that the funds available to us outside of the Trust Account are sufficient to allow us to operate until at least September 16, 2017; however, we cannot assure you that our estimate is accurate.
+We cannot assure you that we will have enough funds available to us outside of the Trust Account to allow us to operate until at least September 16, 2017.
 Of the funds available to us, we could use a portion of the funds available to us to pay fees to consultants to assist us with our search for a target business.
 We could also use a portion of the funds as a down payment or to fund a "no-shop" provision (a provision in letters of intent designed to keep target businesses from "shopping" around for transactions with other companies on terms more favorable to such target businesses) with respect to a particular proposed business combination, although we do not have any current intention to do so.
 If we entered into a letter of intent where we paid for the right to receive exclusivity from a target business and were subsequently required to forfeit such funds (whether as a result of our breach or otherwise), we might not have sufficient funds to continue searching for, or conduct due diligence with respect to, a target business.
 If we are unable to complete our initial business combination, our public shareholders may only receive an estimated \$10.00 per share on our redemption, and our warrants will expire worthless.